-As we all know that Post-mortem (meaning after death) is short for 'post-mortem examination', or autopsy, an examination of a corpse in order to determine cause of death.
+As we all know, Post-mortem (meaning after death) is short for 'post-mortem examination,' or autopsy, an examination of a corpse in order to determine the cause of death.

-What does this mean for us working in the technology space? or how did this term/process got etched in our books?
+What does this mean for us working in the technology space?
+Or how did this term/process get etched in our books?

 Incidents and mistakes happen.
 They just do.
 As our systems grow in scale and complexity, failures are inevitable.
 As IT professionals, we understand that failure is inevitable in complex systems.
 How we respond to failure when it occurs matters.

 An engineer or team who thinks they're going to be reprimanded has no incentive to give a realistic, accurate account of the problem.
 Not understanding how an accident occurred all but guarantees that it will happen again, if not with the original engineer or team, then with someone else.

 Organizations that practice DevOps want to view mistakes and errors with the goal of learning.
 Having blameless postmortems on outages and accidents is part of that goal.

 Having a just culture means that you're making an effort to balance safety and accountability.
 It means that by investigating mistakes in a way that focuses on the situational aspects of a failure and on the decision-making process of individuals close to the failure, an organization can come out safer than it would if it had punished the people involved.